 - Always follow the manufacturer’s mix design.
 SealMaster locations can assist you with recommendations on the proper amounts of water and sand to add; as well as which specific additives are best for the job you’re doing.
 Use of less water and more sand, based within the manufacturer’s specified ranges, often help with dry time.

 With the arrival of the offseason comes the task of winterizing your equipment.
 This key piece of preventative maintenance needs to occur immediately after your last load of the season in order to better your chances of avoiding damage to your pumps.
 The process of winterization involves flushing and cleaning out material from pumping systems, tanks and hoses, and the protection of the equipment and its components during winter storage.
 You can greatly extend the life of your equipment and the systems that make it work by following a regular program of maintenance that includes winterizing.
-Attached is a more detailed pdf explaining some basics of winterizing; to which I would encourage you to also check with the manufacturer of your equipment or your local SealMaster® for advice on how and where to best winterize your equipment.
+For more information, see Winterizing SealMaster Sealer Application Equipment and Winterizing SealMaster Bulk Storage Tanks.
+We also encourage you to check with the manufacturer of your equipment or your local SealMaster® for advice on how and where to best winterize your equipment.

-As we head into the offseason, I encourage you to research your industry and your market, and to invest some time in an effort to be as knowledgeable as you can about your profession.
-A little knowledge combined with the experience gained from coming to work each day, will help you become better at what you do, and will give you the best chance at success.
+The off-season is a good time to to research your industry and market, and to invest some time in becoming as knowledgeable as you can about your profession.
+A little knowledge combined with the experience gained from going to work each day will help you become better at what you do, and will give you the best chance at success.